keikiba/gatsby-netlify-cms/src/pages/blog/2018-01-01-Static-Site-Generation.md

 ---
 templateKey: blog-post
-title: Static Site
+title: Static site
 date: 2018-01-01T15:04:10.000Z
 description: >-
   Static Site Generation by Gatsby - since the cooperation of Gatsby and Netlify CMS introduced very impressive easiness in static site creation, I gave my first try.
+Typically, a website with a few fixed contents and regularly updated pages in a fixed format (such as blog posts) well suited this way.
 tags:
   - Static Site Generation
   - CSS